khungrukcad/tunnelkit/README.md

 both in the main app and the tunnel extension target.

-In order to test connection to your own server, modify the file `Demo/BasicTunnel-[iOS|macOS]/ViewController.swift` and make sure to set `builder.ca` to the PEM encoded certificate of your VPN server's CA (or `nil` if none).
+In order to test connection to your own server, modify the file `Demo/BasicTunnel-[iOS|macOS]/ViewController.swift` and make sure to set `builder.ca` to the PEM encoded certificate of your VPN server's CA (or `nil` to skip CA validation, however discouraged).

 Example: